giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 - **Timber (softer):** `weight = 0.5` | **Void within Timber:** `weight = 0.0`

-A void is always declared as **zero**.
-CSF performs the internal bookkeeping needed to remove the underlying material contribution in the overlap.
+For the axial/bending participation field discussed here, a void is declared with `weight = 0.0`.

 ---